-A. Entry Strategy
+Entry Strategy

 U.S. food product manufacturers seeking to enter the Canadian marketplace have vast opportunities.
-Canada is the U.S.'s primary trading partner - more than 64 percent of Canada's manufactured food imports originate from the U.S. This is a result of a number of factors, including a convenient shipping corridor and a familiarity between consumer tastes and expectations.
+Canada is the U.S.'s primary trading partner - more than 64 percent of Canada's manufactured food imports originate from the United States.
+This is a result of a number of factors, including a convenient shipping corridor and a familiarity between consumer tastes and expectations.

-Although Canadians are always on the lookout for new and innovative U.S. product, there are a number of obstacles U.S. exporters must overcome before exporting to Canada.
+Although Canadians are always on the lookout for new and innovative U.S. products, there are a number of obstacles U.S. exporters must overcome before exporting to Canada.
 These may include currency, customs procedures and labeling requirements.

 Overcoming these obstacles is simple with the right tools.
-Following are the main steps to take for U.S. exporters entering the Canadian market:
+Following are the main steps for U.S.

+exporters to take to enter the Canadian market:

+Contact your state regional trade office

+Research the competitive marketplace

+Locate a broker/distributor

-- 1. Contact your state regional trade office. - 2.
-Research the competitive marketplace - 3.
-Locate a broker/distributor. - 4.
-Understand Canadian government standards and regulations that pertain to your product.
+Understand Canadian government standards and regulations that pertain to your product

-Step 1: Contact vour State Regional Marketing Association
+Step 1: Contact your State Regional Trade Office